firstbatchxyz/swan-contracts/docs/src/src/SwanManager.sol/abstract.SwanManager.md

 ### isOperator
-Operator addresses that can take actions on behalf of AI agents, such as calling `purchase`, or `updateState` for them.
+Operator addresses that can take actions on behalf of agents, such as calling `purchase`, or `updateState` for them.